 1. Identify phases of group development and the leader’s role in each phase.

-2. Identify one’s role in the group and those of others.
+2. Recognize one's role in the group and those of others.

-3. Define and apply such concepts as transference and resistance.
+3. Define and apply such concepts as transference, resistance, content versus process and termination.

 Course References for all PGE Sections: